TexasInstruments/edgeai-tidl-tools/examples/osrt_python/advanced_examples/RGB_YUV_model_conversion/README.md

 ## Introduction

-The intention of this advanced example folder is to describe te steps on how to convert a RGB trained model to accept YUV data as input.
+The intention of this advanced example folder is to describe the steps on how to convert a RGB trained model to accept YUV data as input.

 ## Usage

-The usage is specified for tfite runtime, follow corresponding steps for ONNX runtime
+The usage are specified for tfite runtime, follow corresponding steps for ONNX runtime

-1. Perform the setup steps are required for setting up the python examples
+1. Perform the setup steps as required for setting up the python examples

 2. Follow the steps to generate YUV data from input jpg image